Congruence properties modulo prime powers for a class of partition functions: Background on Modular Forms

 where $a$, $b\in \Z$ and $\text{det}(W_{\ell}^N) = \ell$.
 If $\psi$ is defined modulo $N/\ell$, then Lemma 2 of \cite{Li1975NewformsAF} implies that $\mid_k W_{\ell}^{N}$ maps $M_k(\Gamma_0(N),\psi)$ to itself and does not depend on the choice of $a$ and $b$.
 Keeping our hypotheses on $\ell$ and $\psi$, we define the trace operator on $M_k(\Gamma_0(N),\psi)$ by

 We also recall the notion of twisting by a Dirichlet character $\chi$ modulo $M\geq 1$:

-We record some further properties of the operators in this section that we will need.
+We record some further properties of the operators we defined in this section.
 We will use the following elementary property of the $U$-operator on $q$-series. \begin{proposition} Let $d\geq 1$ in $\mathbb{Z}$, and let $f(q)$, $g(q)\in \mathbb{C}[[q]]$.
 Then we have

 \end{proposition} The trace and $U$-operators play a role in lowering levels. \begin{proposition}[Lemmas 1 and 3 of \cite{Li1975NewformsAF}] Let $N\geq 1$ be an integer, let $\ell$ be prime with $\ell\mid N$, and suppose that $\psi$ is a character modulo $N/\ell$. \begin{enumerate} \item If $\ell^2\mid N$, then we have $U_{\ell} : M_k(\Gamma_0(N),\psi)\rightarrow M_k(\Gamma_0(N/\ell), \psi)$. \item If $\ell \mid N$ and $\gcd(\ell, N/\ell) = 1$, then we have $\text{Tr}_{N/\ell}^{N} : M_k(\Gamma_0(N), \psi)\rightarrow M_k(\Gamma_0(N/\ell), \psi)$. \end{enumerate} \end{proposition}